jlinenkohl/fabric-example-mod/README.md

 ## License
 This mod is provided under the CC0 license.
 Feel free to learn from it and incorporate it in your own projects.

+Note: the "creeper" branch incorporates code from Sindarin27 and is released under GPL.